ShulinMao/Duplex-Multiome/README.md

 - Black region `.bed` file
 - Autosome `.bed` file

 A template script for running the Snakemake workflow is provided: `./pipeline/pipeline_preprocessing/run_duplex_multiome_pipeline.sh`.
-Before executing the pipeline, update the paths to the required files/software in the template script and specify the strand barcodes used in your libraries.
+Before executing the pipeline,
+1. update the paths to the required files/software in the template script and specify the strand barcodes used in your libraries;
+2. edit the file `./pipeline/slurm_config/cluster-config.yml` for your slurm system.

 Once everything is set up, run the pipeline using:
 ```bash